-Somers Eye Center specializes in helping patients see clearly by providing a wide range of correction choices such as glasses, contact lenses, laser vision and lens implants.
+Somers Eye Center specializes in helping patients see clearly by providing a wide range of correction choices such as glasses, contact lenses, and lens implants.

 Common vision problems include: